-A \$25.00 late registration fee is charged to all students who register on or after the first day of the semester.
+A \$30.00 late registration fee is charged to all students who register on or after the first day of the semester.
 Short term classes will also have a late fee assessed according to the start date.
-For more information, see our website: www.npc.edu/admissions/tuition-fees/late-registration-fee.
+For more information, see our website: www.npc.edu/late-registration-fee under the Fees tab.